awsdocs/amazon-sagemaker-developer-guide/doc_source/algos.md

 + [Image Classification Algorithm](image-classification.md)—Use this algorithm to classify images\.
 It uses example data with answers \(referred to as *supervised algorithm*\)\.

-+ [Sequence2Sequence ](seq-2-seq.md)—This supervised algorithm is commonly used for neural machine translation\.
++ [Sequence to Sequence ](seq-2-seq.md)—This supervised algorithm is commonly used for neural machine translation\.

 + [Latent Dirichlet Allocation \(LDA\)](lda.md)—This algorithm is suitable for determining topics in a set of documents\.
 It is an *unsupervised algorithm*, which means that it doesn't use example data with answers during training\.